JaiTheGuy/GMPythonLoops/README.md

 > Examples can include a car running until it needs gas or a candle burning until the wick burns below the wax to help them out.

 ## Examples of Loops in Coding:
-- Explain the two pictures and the pseudo code that accompany with each one and how loops are typically integrated in coding applications such as shopping websites, phone applications and video games:
+- Explain the two pictures and the pseudo code that accompany with each (IKEA website & Flappy Bird GIF).
+This is a way to show off how loops are typically integrated in coding applications such as shopping websites, phone applications and video games:

 [IKEA Website Example](https://github.com/JaiTheGuy/GMPythonLoops/blob/main/loopsPythonVisuals/ikeaChairs.png)
 - For the following IKEA example, we see that there are 3 chairs being displayed.
-- With the help of loops, they can iterate through any type of search result and display the following format.
+- With the assistance of loops, they can iterate through any type of search result and display the following format.
 ```
 # pseudocode for IKEA chair picture

 for every chair in IKEA website:
-	display pic of chair
+	display picture of chair
 	show name of chair
 	type of furniture
 	display price or price on sale
-	stars out of 5/# of ratings
+	arrange star ratings and number of reviews
 ```

 [Flappy Bird Example:](https://github.com/JaiTheGuy/GMPythonLoops/blob/main/loopsPythonVisuals/flappyBird.gif)